NEGRO ENSEMBLE PRESENTS NY PREMIERE OF "GRANDMA'S QUILT," WRITTEN AND ACTED BY KAREN A. BROWN, MARCH 11 TO 21 AT THEATRE 80 ST. MARKS.

 Running time: 2 hours with intermission.

-NEW YORK, February 13 -- In "Grandma's Quilt" by Karen A. Brown, an elderly poor, unpretentious Black woman in rural Arkansas is sewing a quilt as the final act of her life.
+NEW YORK -- In "Grandma's Quilt" by Karen A. Brown, an elderly poor, unpretentious Black woman in rural Arkansas is sewing a quilt as the final act of her life.
 Each scrap of material is a prism into a chapter of her family's past.
 As she reflects on each period, she transforms into younger versions of herself to lead us through the history that she intends to pass on to her granddaughter.
 One actress portrays the old woman at six points in her life as well as the granddaughter.
-Negro Ensemble Company, Inc. will present the play's New York premiere March 11 to 21 at Theatre 80 St. Marks, 80 St. Marks Place.
-Two performers will share the unusual acting challenge of playing what is essentially seven characters: author Karen A. Brown from March 11 to 14 and actress Deidre Monique Benton from March 18 to 21.
+Negro Ensemble Company, Inc. will present the play's New York premiere March 11 to 21 at Theatre 80 St. Marks, 80 St. Marks Place, performed by author Karen A. Brown.
+Director is Anthony J. Hamilton.

 This is the play's New York premiere.
 It was developed in Kalamazoo's Whole Art Theater in the 90's.
 It toured the country, including some university theaters, in the early 2000's under the aegis of Woodie King Jr.'s National Black Touring Circuit.